adrianleh/adrianleh.github.io/_pages/about.md

 * Sep 2020 - Today: Graduate Student Researcher
   * University of Chicago
   * Sep 2020 - Sep 2021: Worked on NSF Grant to build a CUDA backend to a DSL ''[Diderot](http://diderot-language.cs.uchicago.edu/)'' for data visualization and analysis in StandardML under advisement of John Reppy.
-  * Since Jan 2022: Part of NSF expedition "EPiQC" to formalize the ZX calculus
+  * Jan 2022- Jun 2022: Part of NSF expedition "EPiQC" to formalize the ZX calculus

 * Oct 2018 - Mar 2019: Research Project
   * Karsruhe Institute of Technology